Diagnostic Radiology Residency

 In keeping with the tradition of physician as teacher, residents have many opportunities to teach their colleagues, medical students and patients.
-The radiology residents teach medical students the pertinent radiographic and CT findings (normal and abnormal) anatomy during their first year.
-The residents also teach each other through weekly conferences such as Brant and Helms Rounds.
-In addition, the residents participate in a resident-run interdisciplinary conference in which they teach the clinical residents their patient’s pathological imaging findings.
+The radiology residents teach Michigan State University and other visiting medical students the pertinent radiographic and CT findings (normal and abnormal) anatomy during their first year.
+In addition, the residents participate in resident-run interdisciplinary conferences in which they teach the clinical residents their patient’s pathological imaging findings.

 - Three letters of recommendation, preferably at least one from a radiologist